shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    \end{vmatrix}
    = ru - pw

-With this quantities, we measure the amount of shadow from the surface determined by :math:`a^♯` and :math:`b^♯` onto the unit surface :math:`∂_y ∧ ∂_z`, :math:`∂_z ∧ ∂_x`, and :math:`∂_x ∧ ∂_y`, .
-We can modify the expression
+With this quantities, we have measured the amount of shadow from the surface determined by vectors :math:`a^♯` and :math:`b^♯` onto the unit surface :math:`∂_y ∧ ∂_z`, :math:`∂_z ∧ ∂_x`, and :math:`∂_x ∧ ∂_y`, .
+We can modify
-slightly in order to express the inner product of bivectors in terms of the inner products of vectors:
+the expression slightly in order to express the inner product of bivectors in terms of the inner products of vectors:

 .. math::